 Shanghai's people have a 'sweet tooth', and more sugar is used in Shanghai than in any other part of China.
 Shanghai's neighbors also contribute to the diversity of the area's cuisine: Hangzhou, known for its West Lake carp; Zhejiang to the west, for its vinegar; and Shaoxing, for its warmed rice wine.

 Ideal for those who like highly spiced food, Shanghai's "smoked" fish slices (fresh fish marinated and spiced to taste like smoked fish) make a tasty dish.

 Steamed Crab: Da Zha Xie

-1.In case of your tongue being scalded by the hot soup, you should not eat in a hurry but to wait until the soup inside cooling down.
+1. To avoid your tongue being scalded by the hot soup, you should not eat in a hurry, but wait until the soup inside cools down.

-2. Jiaji Bun Shop, located in Fengyang road, specializes in Soup Bun.
-And many super stars are frequent visitors.
+2. Jiaji Bun Shop, located on Fengyang Road, specializes in soup buns.
+Many super stars are frequent visitors!

 Pepper duck is a famous dish in Shanghai.
-Charlie Chaplin, World-renowned master of comedy, praised this dish as "a lifelong unforgettable gourmet".
+Charlie Chaplin, world-renowned master of comedy, praised this dish as "a lifelong unforgettable gourmet".

 Noodles are a delicious and famous food in China, and have a very long history.
 Noodles mean longevity in Chinese culture, which makes them very popular in China.
-They have becomes many Chinese people's staple food.
+They have become many Chinese people's staple food.